Cheetah Hunt: History

-The concept for the roller coaster, later to be known as Cheetah Hunt, took seven years from conceptualization to completion.
+The roller coaster, later to be known as Cheetah Hunt, took seven years from conceptualization to completion.
 Cheetah Hunt was designed by Mark Rose, vice president of design and engineering at Busch Gardens Tampa Bay.
 Rose was inspired by a scene in the Star Wars film Return of the Jedi where the protagonists navigated the forests of Endor on speeder bikes.
 The attraction was also inspired by SeaWorld Orlando's roller coaster Manta with its combination of animal habitat and attraction.
 Rose initially thought of using a lift hill to reach the speed he wanted, but after realizing the height of the lift would be too tall, he incorporated the design to include a linear synchronous motor (LSM) system.

 Bolliger & Mabillard, among other manufacturers, were considered for the latter attraction, with Intamin ultimately being chosen because of the manufacturer's technology development and the park's expectations.
 In the early planning and construction stages, the roller coaster was initially called "Cheetaka", as a trademark was filed on April 18, 2010, for the name by SeaWorld Parks & Entertainment, parent company of Busch Gardens Tampa Bay.
 After the park realized that the name was too hard to pronounce and didn't describe the ride, the trademark was abandoned.

 Construction walls and survey stakes were observed in April 2010 within the Edge of Africa section, with the Serengeti Express closed to reposition railroad track.
-In the same month, a cheetah topiary was observed near the Budweiser Clydesdales stable alongside construction taking place in the aforementioned Edge of Africa.
-Trenches were beginning to be dug out in May.
-By June, the transportation gondola, Skyride, was closed for the rumored attraction.
+Trenches were beginning to be dug out in May, and by June, the transportation gondola, Skyride, was closed for the rumored attraction.
 During that month, the park launched a teaser campaign revealing details of the attraction.
 The campaign featured a website that showcased videos describing the attraction's main characteristics, updates from park officials, and cutscenes of the ride's point-of-view shot video from June to August.
 The park released a photo on its social media account of the roller coaster's track on September 10.